tmilne5/Trust-the-Critics/README.md

 ## Computing Architecture and running times
 We ran different versions of the code presented here on Compute Canada (https://www.computecanada.ca/) clusters always using a single NVIDIA V100 Volta or NVIDIA A100 Ampere GPU.
-Here are rough estimations of the running times for our experiments
+Here are rough estimations of the running times for our experiments.

 - **MNIST/Fashion MNIST generation training run (TTC)**: 60-90 minutes.
 - **MNIST/Fashion MNIST generation training run (WGAN)**: 45-90 minutes (This includes misalignments computations).